iCandyLabs/management/README.md

    assumes that the name will be in the "{env}-{template}-{n}" format.
 But that's really all it assumes.

-2. The `copy_files` section of a script will copy all the files from the local paths (relative to the project root) to the remote *absolute* path, creating directories as needed.
+2. A `copy` line in the `scripts` section will copy all the files from the local paths (relative to the project root) to the remote *absolute* path, creating directories as needed.

-3. The `copy_files` section will template any *individual* files whose local path end in `.erb`, using ERB.
+3. If a `copy` line has a third entry of `template: true`, then it will be run through ERB.
 The context will have access to `server` representing the Fog server, `cloud` representing the Fog::Compute instance, and `configs` representing your configs (via [figgy](https://github.com/pd/figgy)).
 Also, each Fog server has two new methods: `env` and `template`.
 NOTE: if you only specified a directory, and it happens to contain `.erb` files, they won't be templated.

-4. The files in `run_scripts` will be run *after* the `copy_files` section is done being copied over, and the paths represent the remote *absolute* paths.
+4. A `run` line in a script will be run on the remote server.
+The paths represent the remote *absolute* paths.
 It's your responsibility to make sure they're executable.

+5. Files specified by `run` aren't copied for you automatically; they should either already be on the remote server, or you should copy them with a `copy` line.

-5. The `envs` section is strictly there to catch our typos.
+6. The `envs` section is strictly there to catch typos and wrongly-ordered arguments at the command line.
 You can only create/destroy/etc servers in a valid environment.

-6. The files under `run_scripts` aren't copied for you automatically, they should either already be on the remote server, or you should copy them in the `copy_files` section.

 7. The `create-server` command doesn't run any scripts for you, it just creates a new server based on the given template.

-8. The `scripts` section is admittedly poorly named, since each "script" is really a collection of files to copy and scripts to run remotely.
-Couldn't think of a better word for it though that wasn't too far out there or knee deep in strange analogies.
+8. The `scripts` section is admittedly poorly named, since each "script" is really an ordered list of files to copy and scripts to run remotely.
+Couldn't think of a better word for it though that wasn't too far out there or knee-deep in analogies.
 I'd love some suggestions.

-9. The `run_scripts` section doesn't have to have bash scripts, although that's the simplest way.
-They just need to be something executable.
-NOTE: if they are bash scripts, it's a good idea to add `set -e` and `set -x` to the top of them.
+9. A `script` line doesn't have to be a bash scripts, although that's the simplest way.
+It just needs to be something executable.
+TIP: if it's a bash script, it's a good idea to add `set -e` and `set -x` to the top of them.

 #### Example Scripts